composer/composer/doc/articles/handling-private-packages-with-satis.md

 # Handling private packages with Satis

-Satis can be used to host the metadata of your company's private packages, or your own.
+Satis is a static `composer` repository generator.
+It is a bit like an ultra- lightweight, static file-based version of packagist and can be used to host the metadata of your company's private packages, or your own.
 It basically acts as a micro-packagist.
 You can get it from [GitHub](http://github.com/composer/satis) or install via CLI:
 `composer.phar create-project composer/satis --stability=dev`.